carpentries-incubator/logistic-regression-public-health/_episodes/03-fittingLogistic.md

 keypoints:
   - "A violin plot can be used to explore the relationship between a binary response variable and a continuous explanatory variable."
   - "Instead of `lm()`, `glm()` with `family = binomial` is used to fit a logistic regression model."
-  - "The defualt `summ()` output shows the model coefficients in terms of the log odds."
+  - "The default `summ()` output shows the model coefficients in terms of the log odds."
   - "Adding `exp = TRUE` to `summ()` allows us to interpret the model in terms of the multiplicative change in the odds of success."
   - "The logistic regression model is visualised in terms of the probability of success."
 questions:
-  - "How can the relationship between a binary response variable and a continuous explanatory variable be visualised in R?"
+  - "How can we visualise the relationship between a binary response variable and a continuous explanatory variable in R?"
-  - "How can a logistic regression model be fit in R?"
+  - "How can we fit a logistic regression model in R?"
-  - "How can the output of a logistic regression model be interpreted in terms of the log odds in R?"
+  - "How can we interpret the output of a logistic regression model in terms of the log odds in R?"
-  - "How can the output of a logistic regression model be interpreted in terms of the multiplicative change in the odds of success in R?"
+  - "How can we interpret the output of a logistic regression model in terms of the multiplicative change in the odds of success in R?"
-  - "How can a logistic regression model be visualised in R?"
+  - "How can we visualise a logistic regression model in R?"
 teaching: 10
 execises: 10
 ---